Nothing to see here: Failed supernovae are faint or rare: Rates of failed SNe

 There is a 5 per cent chance of finding 0 failed supernovae in the sample if the intrinsic rate $\lambda$ is 3 over the entire survey.
 To convert this to a 95 per cent confidence upper bound on the rate of failed supernovae in terms of B-band solar luminosity-years covered, we take the inverse of the sum of B-band solar luminosity-year measurements for each galaxy, and multiply this result by 3.
 The calculated rates for failed supernovae of each tested magnitude per $10^9$ B-band solar luminosity-years are given in Table \ref{tab:rates}.

 We compare these rates to the core-collapse supernova rate seen within the same data set.
+This rate is calculated from the number of CCSNe discovered in our sample throughout the time covered.
 A total of 16 CCSNe occur in galaxies present in our sample within the time ranges of the PTF and ZTF surveys.
 Interestingly, 14 of these occur during PTF, while only 2 occur during ZTF.
 These include a number of supernovae which take place at points where PTF imaging was sparse, causing them to be missed.
 The parameter space for these events is taken as the entirety of the B-band solar luminosity-years observed across all galaxies for both surveys.
 The calculated upper limits on the ratio of the failed supernova rate compared to the CCSN rate are given in Table \ref{tab:rates}.

 For example, if failed supernovae are expected to produce a transient with an absolute magnitude of $-11$, we can say with 95 per cent confidence that the rate of failed SNe must be $\leq$ 0.609 times that of core-collapse supernovae.

+Using the same method as above, we calculate upper limits on the ratio of failed supernovae to CCSNe at $1\sigma$, $2\sigma$, and $3\sigma$ confidence levels at each magnitude.
+These are displayed as an exclusion plot in Figure \ref{fig:exclusion}.

 As Type II supernovae are expected to arise from progenitors with masses greater than 8 M$_\odot$, we can examine the Salpeter initial mass function \citep{salpeter} to gain a rough estimate of the proportion of failed supernovae to Type II supernovae.
 Integrating the IMF from $8-16$ M$_\odot$, corresponding to the range of Type II progenitors we see, and comparing this to the integral evaluated between $16-30$ M$_\odot$, we find that roughly one quarter of RSGs will have masses above this threshold.
 Under the naive assumption that all RSGs less massive than this will end their lives as CCSNe and all RSGs above this will produce failed SNe, the expected ratio of failed to Type II supernovae would thus be 0.33.
 As there will also be some massive stars that produce Type Ibc SNe, the actual ratio compared to all CCSNe will be lower than this.
 While there is no hard cut-off point, and factors other than mass play a large role in determining the explodability of a star \citep{pattonsukhbold}, this is a useful figure to consider as a first approximation.
 Our calculated ratios lie below this value for failed SNe of magnitude -12 or brighter.
 It is therefore likely that we would have observed a failed supernova in our sample if they did occur at this magnitude.
 For our non-detection to be consistent with this assumed ratio, we propose that failed supernovae must be produced at absolute magnitudes equal to or dimmer than -11.